osiegmar/FastCSV/UPGRADING.md

 }
 ```

-> :warning: But be aware of a change in the semantic in FastCSV.
+> :warning: Be aware of a change in the semantic in FastCSV.
 > In version 2.x you probably want to pass in a `java.io.BufferedWriter` for proper
 > performance.
 The opposite was recommended in version 1.x.
 > Check the Javadoc for further information.